juxor/afaq/markdown/secI5.md

 I.6.2](secI6.html#seci62), this perspective on use rights is shared by both individualist and social anarchists.

 Therefore anarchists support the maximum of experiments while ensuring that the social conditions that allow this experimentation are protected against concentrations of wealth and power.
 As Malatesta put it: _"Anarchism involves all and only those forms of life that respect liberty and recognise that every person has an equal right to enjoy the good things of nature and the products of their own activity."_ [**The Anarchist Revolution**, p.
 14]

 So, as a way to eliminate the problem of minorities seeking power and property for themselves, an anarchist revolution places social wealth (starting with the land) in the hands of all and promises to protect only those uses of it which are considered just by society as a whole.
 In other words, by recognising that "property" is a product of society, an anarchist society will ensure than an individual's "property" is protected by his or her fellows when it is based purely upon actual occupancy and use.
 Thus attempts to transform minority dissent into, say, property rights would be fought by simply ignoring the "keep out" signs of property owned, but not used, by an individual or group.

 Therefore, individuals are free not to associate, but their claims of "ownership" will be based around **use** rights, not property rights.
+Individuals will be protected by their fellows only in so far as what they claim to "own" is related to their ability to personally use said "property."
 Without a state to back up and protect property "rights," we see that all rights are, in the end, what society considers to be fair (the difference between law and social custom is discussed in [section I.7.3](secI7.html#seci73)).
 What the state does is to impose "rights" which do not have such a basis (i.e. those that protect the property of the elite) or "rights" which have been corrupted by wealth and would have been changed because of this corruption had society been free to manage its own affairs.

 In summary, individuals will be free not to join a participatory community, and hence free to place themselves outside its decisions and activities on most issues that do not apply to the fundamental ethical standards of a society.
 Hence individuals who desire to live outside of anarchist communities